John B. Floyd: Secretary of War

 After his resignation, a congressional commission in the summer and fall of 1861 investigated Floyd's actions as Secretary of War.
 His records of orders and arms shipments from 1859 to 1860 were examined.
 In response to John Brown's raid on Harper's Ferry, he bolstered the federal arsenals in some Southern states by over 115,000 muskets and rifles in late 1859.
 He also ordered heavy ordnance to be shipped to the federal forts in Galveston Harbor, Texas, and the new fort on Ship Island off the coast of Mississippi.

 He intended to send these heavy guns in the last days of his term, but the President revoked his orders.

-His resignation as secretary of war on December 29, 1860, was precipitated by the refusal of Buchanan to order Major Robert Anderson to abandon Fort Sumter, which eventually led to the start of the war.
+His resignation as secretary of war on December 29, 1860, was precipitated by the refusal of Buchanan to order Major Robert Anderson to abandon Fort Sumter.
 On January 27, 1861, he was indicted by the District of Columbia grand jury for conspiracy and fraud.
 Floyd appeared in criminal court in Washington, DC, on March 7, 1861, to answer the charges against him.
 The indictments were thrown out.

 THE INDICTMENTS AGAINST FLOYD QUASHED.
 The indictments against Ex-Secretary Floyd have been quashed in the Court at Washington on the ground—first, that there was no evidence of fraud on his part; and second, that the charge of malfeasance in the matter of the Indian bonds was precluded from trial by the act of 1857, which forbids a prosecution when the party implicated has testified before a Committee of Congress touching the matter.